jasmine/jasmine.github.io/setup/ruby.md

   # You can add [custom formatters](#section-Custom_Formatters)
   config.formatters << My::Custom::Formatter
   # You can use a [custom runner](#section-Custom_Runners)
-  # The `runner` option on config should be a lambda or Proc that receives a formatter and server url and returns a constructed runner object.
+  # The `runner` option on config should be a lambda or Proc that receives a formatter
-  # The lambda allows you to configure other options that need to be configured at initialization time.
+  # and server url and returns a constructed runner object.
+The lambda allows you to
+  # configure other options that need to be configured at initialization time.
-  config.runner = lambda { |formatter, server_url| My::Custom::Runner.new(formatter, server_url, 100) }
+  config.runner = lambda do |formatter, server_url|
+    My::Custom::Runner.new(formatter, server_url, 100)
+  end
 end
 ```